mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 Now extend `TestExerciseNamed` to implement the exercise.
 `fslib/fslib_test.go` and `fslib/file.go` may provide inspiration.
-(If you are unfamiliar with Golang, check out [go tutorial](https://go.dev/doc/tutorial/getting-started).
+(If you are unfamiliar with Golang, check the out [Go tutorial](https://go.dev/doc/tutorial/getting-started).

 Note that the state stored in the `named` root directory is persistent; `named`